 - Unset Opals

 FAQ: What causes the colours in opal?
-How does opal get its color?
+How does opal get its colour?
 What is potch?
-Where do opals get their colors?
+Where do opals get their colours?
 What is the structure of opals?
 Why does opal have colour?

 But what causes the colors in an opal?
 What is different about opal that makes the colours dance and play across the face and burn in every colour of the spectrum?